IPO-bound Oyo to sack 600 employees as part of restructuring

-IPO-bound OYO on Saturday announced that it will downsize 10 per cent of its 3700-employee base and will lay off 600 people as a part of its 'wide ranging' changes in its organisational structure.
+IPO-bound OYO on Saturday announced that it will downsize 10 per cent of its 3,700-employee base and will lay off 600 people as a part of its 'wide ranging' changes in its organisational structure while hiring 250 members.

 The homegrown hospitality chain startup, in a statement, said: “It is downsizing its Product & Engineering, Corporate Headquarter and the OYO Vacation Homes teams, while it adds people to the Partner Relationship Management and the Business Development teams.”